Lotuashvili/laravel-tbcpay/README.md

 Simply enable debug from `.env` by setting `TBCPAY_DEBUG=true`, all logs will be in `tbc_logs` table by default.
 You can access them with `Lotuashvili\LaravelTbcPay\Models\TbcLog` model.

-## Transactions history

-All transactions will be available in `tbc_transactions` table by default.
-You can access them with `Lotuashvili\LaravelTbcPay\Models\TbcTransaction` model.

 ## Usage

 ### Closing day with cron